magicbruno/FM_Viewer/README.md

 FM_Viewer has no dependance.
 No jQuery, no Bootstrap and icons are self contained svg graphics.
 You only need its style sheet.

 ## 1.4.
 Customizing
-You can customize your FM_Viewer constructing your interface using HTML and modifying style sheet file.
+You can customize your FM_Viewer constructing your interface using HTML and modifying stylesheet file.

-The example below expose only basic button (close viewer, next and previous) with customized icons and allows viewer closing on clicking on backdrop.
+The example below expose only basic buttons (close viewer, next and previous) with customized icons and allows viewer closing on clicking on backdrop.

 ```
     <div class="fm-viewer off-screen" id="theViewer" data-action="close-viewer">